mariwali/mariwali/README.md

 ## 🪸 Mariana

+Postdoctoral researcher in History of Science.
 Currently learning Data Analysis and programming languages.